20 Signs and Symptoms of Alzheimer's

 - Having more difficulty in organizing events, or paperwork.

 - Finding it more difficult to finish complicated tasks.

-- Not feeling motivated to finish a project you started.
+- Not feeling motivated to finish a project they started.

-- Feeling more irritable, less in control of your emotions.
+- Being more irritable and less in control of emotions.

 - Having more trouble learning a new task, like how to use a new phone.